 You will be expected to carry out the typical duties of an educator during your placement.
 You will start practical placement after you have completed the first three modules of the course.
 You must complete 60 hours with three to five year-olds and 100 hours with zero to two year-olds to complete your qualification.

-The course is specifically designed for women, including female-identifying people, and non-binary people of all ages who are interested in formalising and consolidating their leadership and management skills and knowledge.
+The course is specifically designed for women and non-binary people of all ages who are interested in formalising and consolidating their leadership and management skills and knowledge.

 Yes, we hold regular information sessions.
 Look at our events page to find the next session.